hkupty/lift/README.md

 Another core goal is to enable seamless integration of technologies such as `jlink` or building containers from the build system, so technology can evolve around lift while it is not a blocker for adoption or testing them.

+## ❌ What Lift _isn't_

+### Not a Maven/Gradle plugin system

+Lift is a completely new and independent build system, built from scratch, with the intention of providing great developer experience.

+### Not a general-purpose task runner like Make

+Lift is not a Make/Just/Taskfile implementation.
+It is designed with building apps and systems in mind with clear task inter-dependencies and artifact deliverables.
+Although it is _possible_ to achieve similar results, using Lift for that purpose would be unnecessarily more complex that just using those tools instead.

+### Not limited to Java forever (though JVM is the current focus)

+As a small starting project, we need to start somewhere and trying to embrace everything is a recipe for disaster.
+Over time, more technologies could be supported, so growing from java to other JVM languages is a natural next step (one could imagine, assuming Lift is already fully implemented).
+It will, of course, depend on the project longevity and sustainability.

 ## ❔ Q&A